When is The Queen and I on TV?

 What time is The Queen and I on TV?

-The series is set to air during December 2018 on Sky 1.
+The series is set to air on Christmas Eve (24th December) at 6pm on Sky 1.

 Who is in the cast of The Queen and I?